Mobile Suit Gundam Wing: Soundtracks

-Reception
+Reception and international broadcasters

-Gundam Wing was only a modest success in Japan during its initial run; it, along with G Gundam, was the only Gundam series of the 1990s that managed an average television rating over four percent.
+Gundam Wing was a success in Japan during its initial run; it, along with G Gundam, was the only Gundam series of the 1990s that managed an average television rating over four percent.
 It was ranked number two in Animage magazine's Anime Grand Prix in 1996 and was also ranked number 76 in the publication's list of the 100 most important anime of all time.
 The series is infamous within dōjinshi where authors tend to depict romantic relationships between several of the protagonists.

-Gundam Wing was a greater success in North America, however, and is credited with single-handedly popularizing the Gundam franchise among Western audiences.
+Gundam Wing was a greater success in North America and is credited by John Oppliger on Animation Anime News Blog with single-handedly popularizing the Gundam franchise among American audiences.
 Just over a week after its premiere on Cartoon Network on March 6, 2000, the series was the top rated program in all age groups.
 During the summer of 2000, it remained as the first or second top-rated show among kids and teens during its twelve airings per week on the Toonami block.
 Gundam Wing was ranked the 73rd best animated series by IGN, calling the series "so good that even those opposed to anime have to give the show its due credit".

+Mobile Suit Gundam Wing was also the first-ever Gundam-franchise to broadcast internationally in Indonesia by then-Salim Group-owned television station Indosiar from mid-2001 until mid-2002.